emmanuelroque/pdefourier/README.md

 This is Example 4.31 in J. D. Logan's ''Applied Partial Differential Equations'' (3rd.
 Ed.), Springer Verlag, 2015.

-The following Maxima session solves it:
+The following Maxima session solves it (notice we are assuming that `load(pdefourier)` has been already executed!):

 <p align="left">
 <code>(%i8)	assume(t>0)$</code><br>